 The Hangmen’s story continues here.

-Joe Triplet and Mike Henley joined a group called Claude Jones, John Guernsey joined the group soon after and became one of their primary songwriters.
-Joe Triplet later formed the Rosslyn Mountain Boys.
+Joe Triplett and Mike Henley joined a group called Claude Jones, John Guernsey joined the group soon after and became one of their primary songwriters.
+Joe Triplett later formed the Rosslyn Mountain Boys.

 Meet The Reekers, a 20-track CD including the originals of Don’t Call Me Flyface and Grindin’, the Omegas’ I Can’t Believe and five ccver versions of What a Girl Can’t Do, is available at CD Baby, which also has Tom’s instrumental album, Same Place, Different Time.